havillj/Discovering-Computer-Science/README.md

-# Discovering Computer Science:
+# Discovering Computer Science: Interdisciplinary Problems, Principles, and Python Programming
-## Interdisciplinary Problems, Principles, and Python Programming
+## Second Edition
 ### Supplementary materials

 [1  How to Solve It](1_how_to_solve_it)